dmx-systems/dmx-documentation/docs/user.rst

 -----------------

 The second tab is called "Related".
+Again, you can directly open the detail panel with this tab by choosing "Related" from the context menu.
-It lists *all* items related to your selection:
+This tab lists *all* items related to your selection:

 * On top, you can see the number of related items and the sort order.
 By default the list is sorted by topic type.
 In the example below you can see that the selected person is related to an organization, to the person's name, to a publication, to the topic type "Person", to the topicmap you are working on and to the workspace you are in.
 This means that you can navigate your content and your data model in the same place.
 (You will learn more about these concepts in the section about :ref:`Modeling<user-modeling>`.)
 * Additionally, every list item contains information about the association type between the selected person and the other items, e.g. their role in the organization, or that this person is an instance of the topic type person.